AimanAnizan56/socket-chat/README.md

-# Simple Socket.IO Chat App
+# Simple Socket.IO Chat App :iphone:

 This code is from [Socket.IO](https://socket.io/get-started/chat) tutorial with some amendment. :smile: